11 Cans Of Fruit I Recommend

 Final Word

-I hope you enjoyed reading about the 11 cans of fruit I recommend, life is so good with food in the pantry.
+I hope you enjoyed reading about the 11 cans of fruit I recommend.
+Life is so good with food in the pantry.
 As families try to be more self-sufficient, having canned goods stored is always a great idea.
 I particularly like people using canned fruit, veggies, and meat as the basis for their food storage plan since these products tend to last a long time.
 Please let me know which ones you like, or which ones you enjoy that I may have missed.
-May God Bless this world, Linda
+When it comes to canned foods, be sure to check with your favorite grocery stores to see when they have case lot sales.
+Most of the stores here in Utah have them multiple times a year, but especially in the fall months.
+May God bless this world, Linda

 Just fruit , in their own juice.No Heavy syrup or sweeteners added please..I buy small cherries when i get fruit cocktail and add some to every serving of cocktail mix.
 Have not seen the heavy cherry blend here…